Eau Claire Bears: History

-Stadiums
+The ballparks

 From 1933-1938 Eau Claire played at Chappell Field, which seated 2,000 with temporary bleachers.

-From 1937-1962 teams played at Carson Park, which still exists today.
+From 1937 to 1962, Eau Claire teams played at Carson Park, which still exists today.
 Built in 1937, the park had a capacity of 3500.
-It is located at 1 Carson Park Drive.
-Today, Carson Park is home to the Eau Claire Express of the summer collegiate Northwoods League and the new Eau Claire Bears of the Chippewa River Baseball League.
+It is located at 1 Carson Park Drive in Eau Claire, Wisconsin.

+Today, Carson Park is home to the Eau Claire Express of the summer collegiate Northwoods League and the Eau Claire Bears of the Chippewa River Baseball League.

 Hank Aaron

 The most accomplished player in the team's history was Hall of Famer Hank Aaron, who made his minor league début with the team in 1952.
 Aaron arrived to the team in mid June, 1952, after signing a contract with the Braves on June 15 for $350 per month.
 Aaron played shortstop and breaking from his cross-handed style of batting, was selected to play in the 1952 Northern League All-Star Game.
 He was selected as the league's Rookie of the Year at the conclusion of the season.
 Aaron hit .336 with 9 Home Runs for Eau Claire, helping the team to a 72-53 record.

 Today, there is a statue of Aaron and plaque in front of Carson Park to honor his achievements.
 Aaron was present for the statue dedication ceremonies on August 17, 1994.